K1ta141k/heart_disease_detect/README.md

-- Developed a LogisticRegression model for the heart disease prediction with the accuracy of 88.5% accuracy.
+- Applied LogisticRegression algorithm to build model for the heart disease prediction with the accuracy of 88.5% accuracy.
 - Tuned the hyperparameters with RandomizedSearchCV and applied best parameters on the model.
 - Evaluated the model with Cross Validation and analyzed the feature importances of the data.